-This is a really hard question to answer.
-The rates on variable rate mortgages tend to be lower compared to fixed rate mortgages to compensate mortgagors for taking on the risk of interest rate fluctuations.
-When interest rates are expected to significantly increase, you might be better off with a fixed rate mortgage; in this case, locking in a fixed rate before rates (including variable mortgage rates) start to rise makes more sense.
-On the other hand if mortgage rates are expected to start falling you will likely be better off having a variable rate mortgage.
+This is often the most challenging decision for mortgage shoppers.
+In normal times, variable-rate mortgage rates tend to be lower compared to fixed-rate mortgages to compensate mortgagors for taking on the risk of interest-rate fluctuations.
+This wasn't the case during the latter half of 2020, when many fixed-rate terms could be found for less than variable-rate mortgages.
+When interest rates are reasonably expected to rise, you'd likely be better off with a fixed-rate mortgage.
+This can make sense if you're able to lock in a fixed rate before rates (including variable mortgage rates) start to rise.
+Unfortunately, not all lenders are competitive when quoting rates to floating-rate holders wanting to lock in a fixed rate.
+On the other hand, if mortgage rates are expected to fall, you're better off with a variable-rate mortgage.
 Another factor is the spread between fixed and variable rates.
 If the spread between the two is small than the risk of going with a variable rate mortgage might not be worthwhile, and vice versa.
 The issue is that it is extremely difficult, if not impossible, to accurately predict interest rate movements and rates often reflect future rate expectations already.

 According to CAAMP approximately 65% of mortgages are fixed rate.
 This would seem to contradict statistics that show that variable mortgage rates have generally been below fixed mortgage rates.
 In fact, a study conducted by York University finance professor Moshe Milevsky shows that people have saved money with a variable rate mortgage 89% of the time over fixed rates.